Luke45668/lammps-file-readers/README.md

 # lammps-file-readers
-Useful scripts for analysing LAMMPS output files with python.
+Useful library for analysing LAMMPS output files with python.